 The Sheriff's Office is responsible for all search and rescue missions in the county.
 Trained Deputies act as incident commanders in support of highly skilled volunteer groups.

 You can get involved with SAR through membership in one of our volunteer groups.
-If you live in the Gallatin Valley, we encourage most people to start by joining the Sheriff’s Posse.
-(See details for other groups, including Big Sky and West Yellowstone, below.)
+If you live in the Gallatin Valley, we encourage most people to start by joining the Valley Section.
 If you want to be part of Search and Rescue but don’t have the skills or can’t commit to making calls at all hours, Friends of GCSAR might be a good fit.

-The Posse takes on new members twice yearly.
+Each section takes on new members as needed.
 Becoming a full member is, at minimum, a one-year process.
-During that time, you'll be expected to attend all Posse meetings and trainings, which occur roughly twice a month.
-Operational members are expected to respond to at least 50% of all callouts.
+During that time, you'll be expected to attend 50% of trainings, which occur roughly twice a month.
+Operational members are expected to respond to at least 20% of all callouts.
 It's important to recognize that search and rescue is a major time commitment for everyone involved: members typically devote 15-20+ hours each month.

 Another option is to volunteer to be found by the search dogs; this is a time commitment of a half or full day when it works for you.
 For more information and to sign up, see https://www.westernmontanasearchdogs.org/training-volunteers.